syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Checkbox.md

 # Checkbox

-SfTreeView provides support for loading [CheckBox](https://help.syncfusion.com/xamarin/sfcheckbox/getting-started) in each node, and allows users check/uncheck the corresponding node.
+SfTreeView provides support for loading [CheckBox](https://help.syncfusion.com/xamarin/sfcheckbox/getting-started) in each node, and allows users to check/uncheck the corresponding node.
 So, you should add checkbox in the [ItemTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplate.html) of the `SfTreeView` and bind the [IsChecked](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~IsChecked.html) property of the TreeViewNode.

 ## Working with Checkbox in BoundMode